hagaygarty/mdCNN/README.md

 # mdCNN
 Multidimentioanl CNN.
-Matlab implementation of convolutional Neural Network framework, supporting 2D and 3D inputs
+Matlab implementation of convolutional Neural Network framework, supporting 2D and 3D input/kernels

 mdCNN is a framework used to train and test deep convulotional network.
 The framework supports all the major features such as droput, padding, stride, max pooling, L2 regularization, momentum , cross entropy/ MSE